cameron-jack/ngsg_retype/README.md

-# NGSG_rerun - Next Generation Sequencing Genotyping rerun failed assays
+# NGSG_retype - Next Generation Sequencing Genotyping retype failed assays

-Simple Streamlit script to convert genotyping output reports to new custom manifests to be rerun.
+Simple Streamlit script to convert genotyping output reports to new custom manifests to be retyped.

 ## Dependencies